 modSwiftMailer is a 3rd-party core add-on by Mark Ernst that extends the modMail functionality and provides a much more configurable implementation of the native modMail (in combination with PHPMailer) class. modSwiftMailer is based on Swift Mailer which is an open-source library by Chris Corbyn.
 Although the usage of modSwiftMailer is almost exactly the same as modPHPMailer in core functionality, it provides a couple of differences and advantages.

 The current version supports about 90% of Swift Mailer's regular usage functionality.
-Please refer to the changelog.txt to see what has been added/fixed/improved and the Roadmap above for plans in the near future.
+Please refer to the changelog.txt to see what has been added/fixed/improved..

 - MODX Revolution 2.0.2-pl or later

 modSwiftMailer was created and programmed by Mark Ernst (ReSpawN) and released on 18th of July, 2011.

 I tried to make it as easy as possible to switch from modPHPMailer to modSwiftMailer, so with that in mind the following wouldn't be that different from what you already have.